 Many people will be important to a graduate student's career, but two people are of immediate interest.
 Mary (Penni) French is the Department Administrative Assistant.
 She sits in the department office (Votey 351) and can be reached at (802) 656-3330.
 If you have an administrative question and are unsure whom to ask, try Penni.
-Dr. Robert Snapp is the Director of Graduate Studies of the department and sits in Votey 317.
-Dr. Snapp is the most appropriate person to ask about details of the graduate programs and can be reached at (802) 656-0735.
 For more contact information, please see Contact Us.

 A departmental Graduate Committee is charged with drafting policies and reviewing admission/graduation applications, among other duties.
-Dr. Wu is the current chair of the committee, whose other members are Dr. Josh Bongard, Dr. Byung Lee, and Dr. Michael Radermacher (Molecular Physiology and Biophysics).
+Dr. Xindong Wu is the current chair of the committee, whose other members are Dr. Josh Bongard, Dr. Byung Lee, Dr. Robert Snapp, and Dr. Michael Radermacher (Molecular Physiology and Biophysics).

 The Graduate College oversees all graduate programs at the University of Vermont.
 The Graduate College offices (656-3160) are located in Waterman Building.